Skip to content

 SMB#

-Perform penetration testing against SMB services including authentication testing, command execution, and enumeration.
+Perform pentest operations against SMB services including authentication testing, command execution, share enumeration, and file downloads.

 Usage#